telliott99/smallprojects/bits/bits.md

 A sequence in fasta (originally [``FASTA``](http://en.wikipedia.org/wiki/FASTA_format)) format contains ``>`` as the first character, followed by a title which, technically, runs to the first blank space, followed by a comment, which runs to the first newline.

-Starting on the first line is the sequence, which is allowed to have newlines but may not contain blank lines.
+Starting on the next line is the sequence, which is allowed to have newlines but may not contain blank lines.
 Genbank recommends no more than 80 characters per line (the default for some at least is 70).

 The sequence stops either at the first blank line, or at the next ``>``.